Multi-Jurisdiction Hazard Mitigation Plan

 Project Outreach and Communications

-The Cochise County Office of Emergency Management Services is leading this project for the County and wants to ensure that all community stakeholders and citizens have an opportunity to be involved in the planning process.
+Emergency Management is leading this project for the County and wants to ensure that all community stakeholders and citizens have an opportunity to be involved in the planning process.
 All project information and messaging will be posted utilizing this website for the life of this current revision project in 2022.

 The following is the proposed project schedule